dotnet/WatsonTcp/README.md

 - @crushedice
 - @marek-petak
 - @ozrecsec
+- @developervariety

-If you'd like to contribute, please jump right into the source code and create a pull request.
+If you'd like to contribute, please jump right into the source code and create a pull request, or, file an issue with your enhancement request.

 ## Examples